CSC1-1101-TTh9-S21/ps10/README.md

    make a copy of that list
-   submit the first list to bubblesort() append the result to bubblelist submit the second list fo selectionsort() append the result to selectionlist
+   submit the first list to bubblesort() append the result to bubblelist submit the second list to selectionsort() append the result to selectionlist

 print min, max, average of bubblelist